-Compared to Pyrocat-HD negatives, this seems to so very slightly more grain (not surprising) compared to other ASA 100 films.
+Compared to Pyrocat-HD negatives, there seems to so very slightly more grain (not surprising) compared to other ASA 100 films.
 However, I've not processed Arista 100 rollfilm in Pyrocat-HD so it could also just be how the film is made.

 The biggest thing I noticed is that super-dilute HC-110 has some highlight compensating effect but it is noticeably less pronounced than Pyrocat-HD.
 I'd guess this is because of the lack of staining effect.

 One of the test scenes has deep shadows in a building directly illuminated by late afternoon sun.
 There was probably something like a 13-15 stop subject brighness range.
 Pycocat-HD would have handled those highlights just fine, but the super-dilute HC-110 yielded a thick, dense negative.
 It WAS printable and there WAS detail in the highlights, so the highlight exhaustion inherent in low agitation development definitely came into play.
 It just wasn't as pronounced a correction as I am used to.
 (It made the negative super fun to print with 100 seconds of soft light required to punch through the highlight density.)

 Although this will never be my own daily driver, it would be useful for teaching low agitation - you likely don't want students poking around in catechol laced solutions until they understand what they are doing.

 As an aside, HC-110 and D-76 have very similar behaviours.
 It might be fun to try super dilute D-76 some time.